armanriazi/typescript-all-in-one/workspace/fp/fp.md

 ## Pure Function
 A pure function is one with a result that’s based solely on the input it receives.
 So, as long as the input doesn’t change, the output doesn’t change either.
-This means that it has **no side effects**.
+This means that it has **no side effects**. **So A pure function is not a function that always returns a value.**

 ## Referential Transparency
 A related concept, referential transparency, also helps us in coding.
 It means that we can replace a function call with the value it produces.